alecmills/phase-1-GroupProject/README - Phase 1 Project.md

 # 1. Overview

 The purpose of this project is to enhance and apply our exploratory data analysis, data cleansing and data visualization skills to a real-world problem or scenario.
+    - Link to Technical Notebook:
+    - Link to final presentation:
+    - Link to original data sources:

 # 2. Business Understanding